nrfconnect/sdk-nrf/samples/cellular/nrf_cloud_multi_service/README.rst

 This sample supports placing P-GPS data in external flash for the nRF91 Series development kit.
 Version 0.14.0 or later is required for the nRF9160 DK.

-To enable this, add the following parameter to your build command:
+To enable this, set the :makevar:`EXTRA_CONF_FILE` to the :file:`overlay_pgps_ext_flash.conf` file when building the sample.

-``-DOVERLAY_CONFIG=overlay_pgps_ext_flash.conf``

 Also, specify your development kit version by appending it to the board name.
-For example, if you are using an nRF9160 development kit version 1.0.1, use the following board name in your build command:
+For example, if you are using an nRF9160 DK version 1.0.1, use the ``nrf9160dk_nrf9160_ns@1.0.1`` board name.

-``nrf9160dk_nrf9160_ns@1.0.1``
+See :ref:`cmake_options` for instructions on how to provide these build variables.

 .. _nrf_cloud_multi_service_remote_at: